 Do not boot up an LCD display device if you suspect the display is frozen.
 Don't use heating pads or other external sources of heat to warm up or thaw the display.
-Allow it to warm on its own.
+Allow your device to warm on its own.

 Incorrect Warming/Cooling Methods

-Do not use devices such as mug warmers or pocket warmers to heat or keep a laptop warm.
-Likewise, refrigeration of a hot laptop subjects components to too rapid cooling.
-Devices not designed for this purpose can create problems as they will not distribute temperature in the right way.
+Do not use tools such as mug warmers or pocket warmers to heat or keep a laptop warm- likewise, refrigeration of a hot laptop subjects components to too rapid cooling.
+Devices not designed for this purpose can create problems as they will not distribute temperature correctly.
 They could heat the wrong parts or generate too much heat and melt internal components.

 Laptops, cell phones, and other mobile devices are tools to help manage the details of life.
 Don't leave your tools out in the wet and cold.
-Proper care and maintenance of your digital devices is as important as maintaining the brakes of a car—both keep you from crashing.
+Proper care and maintenance of your digital devices is as important as maintaining a car's breaks—both keep you from crashing.

 As computers have become more powerful they have simultaneously been generating more heat.
 Portable computers are particularly susceptible to overheating, so make sure yours has room to breathe.